twofold-rsc/twofold/sites/website/app/pages/(main)/docs/guides/deployment/docker.md

 CMD [ "pnpm", "serve" ]
 ```

+Note that this Dockerfile uses the `pnpm` package manager.
+If you are using `npm`, you will need to modify the Dockerfile accordingly.

 ## Step 2: Create a .dockerignore file

 Create a file called `.dockerignore` in the root of your app.
 This file will contain the files and directories that should be ignored when building the Docker image.